kododake/BrowserImageFX/README.md

 - 🖼️ **Canvas-Driven Preview** – Rendering stays on the client via an extensible `EffectPipeline` that targets the HTML Canvas 2D context.
 - 🌈 **HDR Pipeline** – WebGL2-based tone mapping converts `.hdr` (RGBE) images to SDR before the effect stack processes them.
 - ⚡ **Modern Stack** – Built with Vite, React 19, and TypeScript for a fast, strictly typed workflow.
+- 🧰 **Effect Library & Stack** – Browse brightness, contrast, LUT, vignette, temperature, and blur effects, then reorder them from the stack panel or mobile sheet.
 - 🎨 **Glassmorphism UI** – Tailwind-powered dark layout with responsive zoom controls and keyboard-friendly interactions.

 ## Tech Stack